Her work addresses

 copyright law, digital technologies, and practices of dynamic fair dealing.
 Dynamic

-Fair Dealing: Creating Canadian Culture Online (University of Toronto Press, forthcoming 2013) includes contributions
+Fair Dealing: Creating Canadian Culture Online (University of Toronto Press, 2014) includes contributions

 from scholars, practitioners, and artists from various disciplines and genres to emphasize emergent approaches to